yogat3ch/themindful.life-r/content/post/2020-01-15-about-meta-narrative.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>With a sense of realism towards what could be quite rusty mathematical skill, I proceeded cautiously into a graduate certificate in data analytics program at Northeastern.
-Faring well with learning statistics and the R statistical programming language during the program's two semester, I decided to further what I found to be a fruitful new aptitude and pursue a Master's in health data analytics.
+Faring well with learning statistics and the R statistical programming language during the program's two semesters, I decided to further what I found to be a fruitful new aptitude and pursue a Master's in health data analytics.
 The Master's program served to push my intellectual capacity to it's limits (and sometimes beyond).
 Many courses, challenges, and portfolio projects later, I managed to complete the program and earn the Master of Science degree.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->